 The value of working with Resolver

 Resolver enables your customers to engage with you in a way that makes them feel informed and empowered rather than frustrated.
 This added confidence minimises the need for them to seek advice on forums or social media, so helps to avoid negative publicity that just won’t go away.

 Resolver ensures the issue is simple to understand for the consumer and that the business gains feedback on the customer’s emotion throughout the process.
 This helps the business to resolve the customer’s issue more effectively.
 We are proactively working with a number of companies to optimise their customers' experience.

 Resolver does not take control of the case on behalf of the customer.
 Resolver only helps explain the complaints process and helps a customer prepare and record communications in a personal case file that only they control and manage.
 Resolver encourages the consumer to engage with the business and the focus is to ensure both parties resolve their issue.

 There is no charge to the consumer.

 We don’t charge the business either

-We guarantee there will be no charge to the business for the service.
-Resolver is free for businesses to accept cases from and there is no charge for adding details of your policies or how you handle complaint cases or ensuring your escalation process are correct.
-This helps to ensure users of Resolver have the best experience and that your business is represented fairly and effectively, our aim is to help you to resolve your customers' issues.
+We guarantee there will be no charge to the business for the consumer service.
+Resolver is free for businesses to accept cases from and there is no charge for adding details of your policies for how you handle complaint cases or ensuring your escalation process are correct.
+This helps to ensure users of Resolver have the best experience and that your business is represented fairly and effectively.
+Our aim is to help you to resolve your customers' issues.

 Does Resolver cause more complaints?